modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-6-sect-2.md

 </figcaption>
 </figure>

+Source: diagram elaborated by the authors.

-**Figure 6.5.** Electronic levels for the first levels of the hydrogen atom.
+**Figure 6.5.** First electronic levels of the hydrogen atom.
 (The positions of the levels are not to scale.
-The fine structure and the splitting of the levels corresponding to n = 3 are not shown.
+The fine structure and the splitting of the levels corresponding to n = 3 are not shown.)

 ### Lamb shift measurements.